ShirlsK/JSlessons/README.md

  What I've learned this week

+ - HTML
- - html
+ - CSS
- - css
+ - JavaScript
- - javascript
+ - GitHub

 ### Things we've been through this week: